hwasiti/prediction_explorer/README.md

 All the above plots can be generated for the test set too.
 However, since there is no ground truth labels, it does not classify them into two correct/incorrect folders, and there are no ground truth images plotted.

+**P.S.:** To replicate the images above, you can run [this kernel](https://www.kaggle.com/iafoss/similarity-densenet169-0-794lb-kernel-time-limit).
+And add [this code](https://www.kaggle.com/iafoss/similarity-densenet169-0-794lb-kernel-time-limit#470545) to generate the pandas dataframes needed to generate these images.

 The function to explore the prediciton's of a classifier can be used for other metric or Siamese learning NN.
 It can be even used for classification models with a few modifications in the arguments passed.